sersoft-gmbh/running-release-tags-action/README.md

 ### `create-release-as-draft`:

-Whether to create the github releases as draft.<br/>
+Whether to create the GitHub releases as draft.<br/>
 Default: `false`

 ### `major-release-title`